FilippeHarnack/furia-chatbot/README.md

 ---

-## 🔗 Link do par o vídeo do projeto
+## 🔗 Link do para o vídeo do projeto

 ▶️ Assista ao PanteraBot em ação no YouTube: https://youtu.be/sakLXBdFdZ4